truchas/truchas/doc/reference-manual/ELECTROMAGNETIC_BC_Namelist/index.rst

 power
 ^^^^^^^^^^^^^^^^^^
-The power of the input TE\ :sub:`10` mode in the waveguide port feed boundary condition.
+The power of the injected TE\ :sub:`10` mode in the waveguide port feed boundary condition.

 :Type: real